The White Arrivers

 The ice hanging high up on the top of the falls cracks with a gunshot sound, echoing off the towering rocks all around us, and then falls with the booming sound of an orchestra’s bass drum.

 After climbing out of our deep forest again, back along the bear prints, we drive back beyond Stavroupoli.

 Two clearly defined mountains loom higher than the rest of the large range.
 These, so they say, are King Haemus of Thrace and his wife.

 Haemus was very proud of his wife, Queen Rodopi.
-So proud he even boasted she was even more beautiful than Hera, Zeus’s wife.
-Big mistake.
+So proud he even boasted she was more beautiful than Hera, Zeus’s wife.
+A regretful mistake.